Grant does not have to be repaid.

 Beginning with the 2017-2018 award year, the “Year Round Pell” provision allows Pell-eligible students to receive a Pell grant disbursement above the standard Pell grant amount for an additional semester.
 For example, undergraduate students on a standard fall, winter, summer schedule who used all of their Pell award during the fall and winter semesters may be eligible for an additional award for the summer semester, enabling students to continue taking classes and finish their degrees faster.

-In order to be eligible for a “Year Round Pell” disbursement, a student must be enrolled at least half time during the extra semester.
-The Pell award will be adjusted based on enrollment, up to a full-time equivalent disbursement.
+Pell awards are adjusted based on enrollment, up to a full-time equivalent disbursement.
 Note that Pell awards granted under this provision are counted toward the maximum award duration.